2-fly-4-ai/v0-chat-resources-list/README.md

 **Discover a selection of high-quality components built with or for Shadcn/ui.**

 - [shadcn-ui-sidebar](https://github.com/salimi-my/shadcn-ui-sidebar) - A visually stunning, functional, and responsive retractable sidebar built on top of shadcn/ui.
-- [shadcn-ui-sidebar](https://github.com/salimi-my/shadcn-ui-sidebar) - A visually stunning, functional, and responsive retractable sidebar built on top of shadcn/ui.
 - [auto-form](https://github.com/vantezzen/auto-form) - A React component that automatically generates a Shadcn/ui form based on a Zod schema.
 - [capture-photo](https://github.com/UretzkyZvi/capture-photo) - A versatile, browser-based React component for integrating camera functionalities into your web applications.
 - [confirm-dialog](https://github.com/Aslam97/react-confirm-dialog) - A confirmation dialog component built with Shadcn/ui.